Skip to main content

 The Largest Humanitarian Donors

 Who is the world's largest humanitarian donor?
-From year to year, the figures vary on how much governments and supranational organizations contribute to emergency humanitarian aid worldwide.
-One country is contributing much more, while other governments keep a low profile.
-But there are also some stable trends over several years.
+From year to year, the numbers vary on how much money governments and supranational organizations contribute to global humanitarian emergencies.
+Some countries give much more than others, while other governments keep a low profile.
+But there were also some stable trends over several years up to 2025.
 Different calculations lead to slightly diverging results.
 DONARE's rankings are based on financial data provided by the United Nations.

 Long-Term Trends